crotwell/gradle-macappbundle/README.md

 For gradle 2.1 or later:
 ```
 plugins {
-  id "edu.sc.seis.macAppBundle" version "2.1.5"
+  id "edu.sc.seis.macAppBundle" version "2.1.6"
 }
 ```

-or for earlier versions of Gradle:
+or for earlier versions of Gradle (which may no longer work, but... ):

 ```